Generalizing to Unseen Domains: A Survey on Domain Generalization: Other Domain Generalization Research Areas

 \subsection{Federated Learning with Domain Generalization}

-Privacy of machine learning is becoming increasingly critical.
-Does better OOD performance induce better privacy protection? \citet{mahajan2021connection} firstly studied this problem and their experiments showed that if the features are stable, then the model is more robust to membership inference attack.
-Another avenue for privacy protecting is decentralized learning, or federated learning~\cite{yang2019federated,yang2019federatedtist} where models do not access the raw training data; instead, they aggregate the parameters from different clients.
+Privacy and security of machine learning is becoming increasingly critical~\citep{zhang2022remos}. \citet{mahajan2021connection} firstly studied this problem and showed that if the features are stable, then the model is more robust to membership inference attack.
+In federated DG~\cite{yang2019federated,yang2019federatedtist}, models do not access the raw training data; instead, they aggregate the parameters from different clients.
 Under this circumstance, the key is to design better aggregation scheme through generalization techniques~\cite{zhang2021federated,liu2021feddg,wu2021collaborative}.
-Federated DG is more important in healthcare~\cite{chen2020fedhealth} and we hope there could be more work in this area.
+Federated DG is more important in healthcare~\cite{chen2020fedhealth}.
+On the other hand, decentralized training is another possible solution~\cite{kaissis2020secure}.
+However, similar privacy risks emerge when there is a need to update the model.
+Thus, we hope there could be more research.